The phenomenally successful The Play That Goes Wrong brings its unique brand of chaotic comedy tale to London’s Duchess Theatre. Read More >

 The phenomenally successful The Play That Goes Wrong brings its unique brand of chaotic comedy tale to London’s Duchess Theatre.

-But something must be going very right for the disaster-riddled show, with its riotous escapades winning the Olivier Award for Best New Comedy in 2015, now playing in the West End and theatres across the nation.
+But something must be going very right for the disaster-riddled show, with its riotous escapades winning the Olivier Award for Best New Comedy in 2015, now playing in the West End and theatres across the globe.

 The Play That Goes Wrong follows the antics of the Cornley Polytechnic Drama Society, who are trying their very best to stage a production of a 1920s murder mystery, similar in ilk to other West End shows.
 But as the show’s title might suggest, this is not as easy as it sounds, with everything that can go wrong… well, doing just that.
 Watch out for collapsing sets, forgotten lines, broken fourth walls, absent props and unfortunate injuries aplenty.